AvolitesLtd/TitanManual/docs/effects/advanced-options.md

 you can set how the shape fades in using the Edit Times and the playback [Options](../cues/playback-options.md) settings.

-To set the shape size and/or speed from the fader position, press \<Options\>
+To set the shape size and/or speed from the fader position, press <Keys.HardKey>Options</Keys.HardKey>
 (or \[Options\] softkey from the main menu) then press the select button of the playback.